GuilloMedina5848/InCollege/DatabaseREADME.txt

 incollegedb.backup is the backup database file created using 'pg_dump' How to restore the database in your local machine:
+    Prerequisites: Make sure you have PostgreSQL and its utilities (psql, createdb, pg_restore) installed on your local machine.

+    0. Access the Terminal or Command Prompt:
+    Open a terminal (Linux/Mac) or Command Prompt (Windows).
+    On Windows, you might need to use the PostgreSQL command prompt which gets installed with the PostgreSQL installation.
-    Enter the 'psql' interface
+    1. Enter the 'psql' interface:
+            # psql -U postgres
-    1. Create a new Database:
+    2. Create a new Database:
-        (It's a good idea to restore the backup into a fresh database.
+        It's recommended to restore the backup into a fresh database to avoid potential conflicts with existing data.
-        I recommend you create a new database called incollegedb)
+        You can create a new database, preferably named incollegedb
             # createdb -U postgres incollegedb
+    3. Exit 'psql':
+            # \q
-    2. Restore the backup:
+    4. Restore the backup:
             # pg_restore -U postgres -h localhost -p 5432 -d incollegedb -F c "path_to_incollegedb.backup"
+    5. Verify Restoration:
+            # psql -U postgres incollegedb

     -U postgres: Specifies the user (in this case, "postgres").
     -h localhost: Specifies the host (in this case, "localhost").
     -p 5432: Specifies the port (in this case, "5432").